Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Asymptotic Analysis

-which provides a uniform bound through the maximum over a finite set of random variables.

-The subsequent analysis is standard.
-We apply the union bound to the maximum in \eqref{eq:max_Q_nj'}, so that its tail probability can be bounded by the summation of the tail probability of each $Q_{n,j}$, which can then be handled with a Hoeffding-type inequality\footnote{The indicator functions in $Q_{n,j}$ are i.i.d.
-Bernoulli random variables.
-However, the classic Hoefdding's inequality for bounded random variables is not sharp enough for our purpose.
-We use instead a refined version that is specific for Bernoulli distributions. }.

-At last, by carefully specifying $M_n$, we may derive the convergence rate of $|\hat{\zeta} - \zeta_{\VaR}|$.
 Having completed the rate analysis for the case of VaR, it is not difficult to analyze the case of CVaR because the KRR-driven estimator for $\CVaR_\tau(f(X))$, given by \eqref{eq:generic-estimator}, is calculated based on $\hat{\zeta}$.

 \begin{theorem} Let $\mathcal{T}(\cdot) = \VaR_\tau(\cdot)$ or $\mathcal{T}(\cdot) = \CVaR_\tau(\cdot)$ for some $\tau\in(0,1)$.
 Suppose Assumptions~\ref{assump:subG}--\ref{assump:RKHS} and \ref{assump:margin-strong} hold.
 Then, $|\hat \theta_{n,m}-\theta| = O_{\pr}(\Gamma^{-\kappa}(\log \Gamma)^{\tilde\kappa})$, where $\kappa$ and $\tilde\kappa$ are specified as follows: \begin{enumerate}[label=(\roman*)] \item If $\nu \geq \frac{d}{\beta}$, then $\kappa=\frac{\nu\beta}{2\gamma(\nu+d)}$ and $\tilde\kappa=\frac{\beta}{2\gamma}$ by setting $n\asymp\Gamma$, $m\asymp 1$, and $\lambda \asymp \Gamma^{-1}$. \item If $\nu < \frac{d}{\beta}$, then $\kappa = \frac{\beta}{2\gamma(\beta+1)}$ and $\tilde\kappa=\frac{\beta}{2\gamma}$ by setting $n\asymp \Gamma^{\frac{\beta}{\beta+1}}$, $m\asymp \Gamma^{\frac{1}{\beta+1}}$, and $\lambda \asymp \Gamma^{-1}$. \end{enumerate} \end{theorem}